 - Quality Low Cost Option - Castrol 03130 Actevo 10W-40 Part Synthetic 4T Motorcycle Oil: If you want a high quality, cheap oil for frequent oil changes, this is your best bet in my opinion.
 It's perfect for the break in period (with frequent oil changes) given it's price.

-- High Quality Synthetic Option - Castrol 06112 Power1 10W-40 Synthetic 4T Motorcycle Oil: The all-around best oil for severe use and long oil changes, in my opinion, is this oil.
+- High Quality Synthetic Option - Castrol 06112 Power1 10W-40 Synthetic 4T Motorcycle Oil: In my opinion, the all-around best oil for severe use and long oil changes is this oil.

 - Oil Filter: Always change the oil filter whenever you change the oil.
 Personally, I prefer the OEM filter, but if other quality options are available for cheaper, they are equally good choices: